12 Facts About WWI’s Sgt. Henry Johnson

 - An effort to recognize Johnson’s actions in WWI was taken up.
 A street was named for him in Albany, NY, with a monument.

 - He was posthumously presented with the Purple Heart in 1996, the Distinguished Service Cross in 2002 and the Medal of Honor in 2015.

 Learn of the bravery and courage of African-American U.S. Army soldier, Henry Johnson during World War I. Premieres Tuesday, April 11, 2017 at 7:30

 Join us for a free preview screening of Henry Johnson: A Tale of Courage on Tuesday, April 4, 2017 at 6pm.

 What do you think of Henry Johnson's story?
 Join the conversation on Facebook, Instagram and Twitter.
-And, on Tuesday, April 11 at 7:30pm, enjoy Henry Johnson: A Tale of Courage, including interviews with author Max Brooks and retired New York Command Sgt.
+And, by watching the local documentary online, including interviews with author Max Brooks and retired New York Command Sgt.
 Maj.
 Louis Wilson who was presented with the Medal of Honor by Barack Obama in honor of Johnson.